JagadeeshAJK/Low-Bit-Quantized-MAC/README.md

 # Low-Bit-Quantized-MAC
 This Project simulates Low-Bit Quantized MAC (Multiply-Accumulate) reduces data precision to save memory and computation, making it efficient for low-power applications.
 [ View ](https://github.com/JagadeeshAJK/Low-Bit-Quantized-MAC/blob/main/low-bit%20quantised%20MAC.pdf)

+# Introduction to Low-Bit Quantized MAC

+A low-bit quantized Multiply-Accumulate (MAC) circuit processes reduced-precision data, typically by lowering the bit-width of operands (e.g., from 16-bit to 4-bit).
+This quantization reduces memory usage and computation requirements, making it especially useful in energy-efficient hardware, such as AI accelerators and edge devices, where minimizing power consumption is crucial.
+However, low-bit quantization can impact accuracy, so careful design is essential to balance performance and efficiency.

 # circuit diagram for Low-Bit-Quantized-MAC
  ![pro](https://github.com/JagadeeshAJK/Low-Bit-Quantized-MAC/blob/main/project.png)

 | Original Range | Quantized Value |